yousefelassal/quote-cron/README.md

 > I'm not in this world to live up to your expectations and you're not in this world to live up to mine.

 > Experience keeps a dear school, but fools will learn in no other.

+> Friendship is almost always the union of a part of one mind with the part of another; people are friends in spots.